-As we sip our final drops of champagne while faithfully pledging our New Year’s Resolution, allow me to make some bold predictions on what lies ahead for you in the coming year.
-As I gaze into my crystal ball like a modern day Nostradamus, I see the following happening to you in 2020:
+As we sip our final drops of champagne while faithfully pledging our New Year’s Resolution, allow me to make some bold predictions on what lies ahead for you on a more personal level in the coming year as we revert back to normalcy.
+As I gaze into my crystal ball like a modern day Nostradamus, I see the following happening to you in 2023:

 - You will part ways with a friend but make a new friend